 After making my way up the steps to the top, I could see why you were not allowed much more than your camera.
 There is barely enough room at the top for us tall people to stand up, and the stairs are STEEP.
 I could not even carry my jacket as I needed both hands to ensure that I didn’t fall on the way down.
 I would say that Crown Tickets are not for everyone.
 It is 352 steps to the top, and the stairs are very narrow.

 Ellis Island Immigration Museum was EXCELLENT.
 You do not have to get off here, but I would make the most of your $17.50 US dollars (or $21.50 US Dollar crown tickets) and stop off to have a look.

 Originally considered to be the gateway to America, over 12 million immigrants were processed through Ellis Island in its 60 years of operation.
-It has since undergone a $160 million dollar restoration after its declaration of a National Park in 1965.
-There are multiple sections in the museum that each focus on immigration during a particular time period.
+It has since undergone a 160 million-dollar restoration after it declared a National Park in 1965.
+There are multiple sections in the museum that each focus on immigration during a particular period.

-Although I originally considered it a “side” activity to the bucket list Statue of Liberty climb, it was one of the best museums that I saw all week.
+Although I originally considered it a “side” activity to the bucket list Statue of Liberty climbs, it was one of the best museums that I saw all week.

 - Ensure that you are buying a ticket from Statue Cruises.
 They are the only tour that is allowed to take you there.